May 29, 2015 // 8:00 AM

 How did this happen?
 And why?

 Quite simply, Blendtec found a way to position their product as something truly fascinating.
-Something contagious
+Something contagious.

 "The Blendtec story demonstrates one of the key takeaways of contagious content.
 Virality isn’t born, it’s made.
 And that is good news indeed," explains Wharton Professor and best-selling author of Contagious: Why Things Catch On, Jonah Berger.